FHA Loan Products

 What Are the Eligibility Criteria for Taking out an FHA Loan?

 - While FHA loans are granted even in case of a moderate credit score, you must possess a score between 500 to 580 in a credit score range between 300 and 850.
-In addition, if you faced bankruptcy, you should be at least 2 years out of it and should have re-established a decent credit score by the time you are applying for an FHA loan.
+In addition, if you faced bankruptcy, you should be at least 2 years out of it and should have re-established a decent credit score by the time you are applying.

-- The FHA loan will be granted only after your home goes through a standard appraisal process and because of this, it is essential that your home meet proper standards when it comes to construction.
+- They will be granted only after your home goes through a standard appraisal process and because of this, it is essential that your home meet proper standards when it comes to construction.

 - You also need to have a stable employment history.
-The FHA requires that in order to be eligible for an FHA loan, you must have worked with your current employer for at least two years.
+The FHA requires that in order to be eligible, you must have worked with your current employer for at least two years.

-- An FHA loan will be granted only if the total debt, i.e. the mortgage plus all other debts like student debt, auto loans, and credit card payments fall below 50 percent of your total income.
+- They will be granted only if the total debt, i.e. the mortgage plus all other debts like student debt, auto loans, and credit card payments fall below 50 percent of your total income.

-What Should You Know Before Taking out an FHA Loan?
+What Should You Know Before Taking out an FHA Home Loan?

 Mortgage Insurance Premiums

-FHA loans require that all buyers pay the Mortgage Insurance Premiums or MIP which acts as a security for the lender in case a buyer fails to close off the loan.
+If your initial down payment is less than 20%, you will be required to pay a Mortgage Insurance Premium.
+This acts as a security blanket for the lender in case a buyer fails to close off the loan.
 The MIP varies based on the loan amount, loan term, and the percentage of down payment.

 Buying a Second Home

-Once you have financed the purchase of a home with the help of an FHA loan, you are not allowed to apply for a second FHA loan to finance the purchase of a new home.
+Once you have financed the purchase of a home, you are not allowed to apply for a second FHA loan to finance the purchase of a new home.
 In addition, the buyer should move into the house within 60 days of closing the purchase and should occupy the property for a minimum of one year.

-If you would like any more information about FHA loans, don’t hesitate to contact us.
+If you would like any more information about FHA mortgages, don’t hesitate to contact us.